Burnett County property one of 49 across the country scheduled for cleanup

 After many years, the cleanup of toxic chemicals in a little town in northern Wisconsin can finally continue.

-As part of President Joe Biden’s 2021 Bipartisan Infrastructure Law, $3.5 billion was allotted for the cleanup of backlogged contamination sites.
+As part of the $1 trillion Bipartisan Infrastructure Law, $3.5 billion was allotted for the cleanup of backlogged contamination sites.
 In the first wave of funding, a site in Daniels, Wisconsin — an unincorporated town near the Minnesota border — was chosen to receive financial support, the Environmental Protection Agency announced in December.

 The Wisconsin Department of Resources announced last month it had received $1.4 million in federal funds.
 Work is scheduled to start this summer and continue into the winter.

 “For more than 100 years, the upper Midwest was the nation’s industrial center,” Debra Shore, an EPA Regional Administrator, said in a release.
 “But when factories and mills closed they left behind a legacy of toxic sites that are challenging to clean up.”

 The Daniels site once housed Penta Wood Products, a wood treatment facility that operated from 1953 to 1992, according to the EPA.
 The business used a chemical called pentachlorophenol, an industrial wood preservative, to treat posts and telephone poles by dipping them in an open tank.
 The chemical must now be removed or neutralized, the EPA said.